susan-shu-c/tale/_posts/2019-05-10-masters-self-discipline-framework.md

 ---
 layout: post
 title: "How I completed a graduate level course while working full time: a self-discipline framework"
+description: The methods I used to be productive and achieving my academic goals even with a full time job.
 categories: academics
 ---